-^{} Basel Committee on Banking Supervision: Guidelines on Corporate Governance Principles for Banks (July 2015).
+Basel Committee on Banking Supervision: Guidelines on Corporate Governance Principles for Banks (July 2015).

-Our risk culture is embedded in our risk management strategy across the Group, so as to facilitate ongoing effective discovery, management and mitigation of risks arising from external factors and our business activities, and to use capital efficiently to address these risks.
-Risks are managed within levels established by the senior management committees and approved by the Board and its committees.
-We have put in place frameworks, policies, methodologies, tools and processes that help us to identify, to measure, to monitor and to manage the material risks faced by the Group.
-These enable us to focus on the fundamentals of banking and to create long-term value for all our stakeholders.
+Our risk culture is embedded in our risk management strategy across the Group, so as to facilitate ongoing effective discovery, management and mitigation of risks arising from external factors and our business activities, and use capital efficiently to address these risks.
+Risks are managed within levels established by senior management committees and approved by the Board and its committees.
+We have put in place frameworks, policies, methodologies, tools and processes that help us to identify, measure, monitor and manage the material risks faced by the Group.
+These enable us to focus on the fundamentals of banking and create long-term value for all our stakeholders.